-VOA’s Swahili service airs four half-hour radio shows daily, Monday through Friday, and one half-hour on Saturday and Sunday, plus five-minute news breaks; 20 minutes of television programming weekly and digital content.
+VOA’s Swahili service airs four half-hour radio programs daily, Monday through Friday, and one half-hour on Saturday and Sunday.
+It also broadcasts five-minute news breaks, 3 hours and 5 minutes of television programming weekly, as well as digital content.
 The service broadcasts news and features, complimented by stringer reports from the region on important international, regional, and U.S stories.
-The service also broadcasts weekly segments on sports, women’s issues, society and development, and health, as well as youth-oriented programming.
+It also broadcasts weekly segments on sports, women’s issues, society and development, health, as well as programming of interest to younger audiences.

-VOA Express is a youth-oriented program that examines major social, cultural, security, youth and political issues in Kenya and the region, including American lifestyle, trends, and issues that concern mostly youth in the region.
+VOA Express is a youth-oriented program that examines major social, cultural, security, youth and political issues in Kenya and the region.

-Kwa Undani (In-Depth) is a news talk show that takes a closer look at major news stories of the day.
-Instead of simply reporting the facts of the story, Kwa Undani digs deeper by asking further questions, getting more information on the story and exploring implications.
-Kwa Undani talks to reporters from the region to provide more information on a given story as well as newsmakers to provide more context.
+Kwa Undani (In-Depth) is a radio news talk show that takes a closer look at major stories of the day and digs deeper by asking further questions, getting more information, and exploring implications.
+Kwa Undani talks to reporters from the region, as well as newsmakers to provide more context.

-Women’s World airs every Tuesday with reports and interviews on various issues of interest to women.
+Women’s World is a 5-minute weekly radio show with reports and interviews on various issues of interest to women.
 The program also highlights achievements made by women in the United States and the region.

 Zulia Jekundu (Red Carpet) is a 15-minute weekly program that covers the latest in celebrity news, fashion, sports, film and television around the world.